Horstexplorer/XeniaDiscord/README.md

 ##### Create your own module:
 Its very simple.
 You need to create a class containing three functions: permission(Member), guild_execute(GuildMessageReceivedEvent, Member) and private_execute(PrivateMessageReceivedEvent).
 The permission() function should return a boolean if the given permission (member.haspermission(x)) is enough to use the module.
 Note that it only gets called if the request isn't from a private chat.
-If the permission is sufficient the guild_execute() function is called with the current GuildMessageRecievedEvent and the Member.
+If the permission is sufficient the guild_execute() function is called with the current GuildMessageReceivedEvent and the Member.
 If the message was sent via private chat private_execute() gets called instead of permission() and guild_execute() with a given PrivateMessageReceivedEvent.
 If the module has triggered an action guild/private_execute should return true.
 The module should then be packed as jar where via the manifest file Main-Class points to the class with those functions.
 The jar file of the module can be named as you like and should be stored in ./modules/.
 The main class could look something like this: